 please donate as much as you can Thank you!

 Information & Events

-On Sunday 24 September the club will be holding its annual Championship Show at Baginton Hall, Francis Road, Baginton, CV8 3AA.
-The show will open at 09:30 with judging commencing at 10:00am.
+On Sunday 24 September the club held its annual Championship Show at Baginton Hall, Francis Road, Baginton, CV8 3AA.

 On Sunday 02 April 2017 the club held its annual Open Show being held at Baginton Village Hall.

 The judges report is available on the link below: